awsdocs/aws-glue-developer-guide/doc_source/schema-registry-integrations.md

 #### Setting up the Kinesis Client Library<a name="schema-registry-integrations-kds-libraries-kcl"></a>

 You will develop your Kinesis Client Library consumer in Java\.
-For more information, see [Developing a Kinesis Client Library Consumer in Java](https://docs.aws.amazon.com/streams/latest/dev/kcl2-standard-consumer-java-example.html)\.
+For more information, see [Developing a Kinesis Client Library Consumer in Java](https://docs.aws.amazon.com/streams/latest/dev/kcl2-standard-consumer-java-example.html) in the *Amazon Kinesis Data Streams Developer Guide*\.

 1. Create an instance of `GlueSchemaRegistryDeserializer` by passing a `GlueSchemaRegistryConfiguration` object\.